Is Kyoto Overcrowded? Local Tips to Avoid Tourist Crowds

 The bamboo grove in Arashiyama (嵐山) and red torii gates at Fushimi Inari (伏見稲荷) turn into human traffic jams.
 I have great photos of the red gates at Fushimi Inari, but I got there at 5am to avoid the crowds that start at 7am.

 I'm NOT saying "don't go there."
-These places represent Kyoto and tourist naturally want to see these places.
+These places represent Kyoto and tourists naturally want to see them.
 However, I am saying that you need to choose your time carefully and make wise decisions about when to go to these famous spots.

 Check out 👉 our three-day Kyoto itinerary for the best times to discover Kyoto's famous landmarks!